DORA Metrics Lead Time for Changes: What Is It?

 Use cases

 Picture your software development team tasked with a critical security patch.
-Measuring change lead time helps pinpoint the duration from code commit to deployment.
+Measuring change lead time, specifically production lead time, helps pinpoint the duration from code commit to deployment in the production environment.
 If it goes for a long run, bottlenecks in your CI/CD pipelines or testing processes might surface.
+In many teams, or when multiple teams are involved in the process, these bottlenecks can contribute to delays and increased lead time.
 Streamlining these areas ensures rapid responses to urgent tasks.

 Development Cycle Efficiency